Will-Bee/PinGuesser/README.md

 # PinGuesser
 Just thing i did while learning Python

-you can see efficiency of BruteForce strateg here
+you can see efficiency of BruteForce strategy here

 # How to use